Weelink-team/weelink/DIDDesignEn.md

 #### 10. Encrypt the binary DID String

-Encode the binary file with Base58 method and add `idg` before the result to get DID String `idgNKtCNqYWLYWYW3gWRA1vnRykfCBZYHZvzKr`
+Encode the binary file with Base58 method and add `ch` before the result to get DID String `chNKtCNqYWLYWYW3gWRA1vnRykfCBZYHZvzKr`

 #### 11. The complete DID should look like this:

-`did:idg:idgNKtCNqYWLYWYW3gWRA1vnRykfCBZYHZvzKr`
+`did:wlk:chNKtCNqYWLYWYW3gWRA1vnRykfCBZYHZvzKr`

 ### 5.2 Declare DID